Share Code for Settled Status: Practical Guide

 What is an EU settled status check?

 Those with EU settled status will not have a physical document confirming their permission to live and work in the UK indefinitely, as this is held in digital format only.
-This means that you must conduct right to work checks on EU settled staus holders online using the Home Office ‘Right to Work Checking Service’ at GOV.UK.
-This online service will allow the migrant worker to provide you with a unique, nine-character alphanumeric share code to allow you to view their right to work in the UK.
+This means that the employer has to conduct right to work checks on EU settled status holders online using the Home Office ‘Right to Work Checking Service’ at GOV.UK.
+Under this service, the individual generates a unique, nine-character alphanumeric share codevia the government website, which they then provide to the employer.

-To conduct a settled status check, you should follow this step-by-step process:
+To conduct a settled status check, employers should follow this step-by-step process:

 • open a web browser and type in ‘check right to work’